 General – Behaviour ↑

-These settings define the behaviour of the app concerning cooperation with iOS and other apps:
+These settings define the behaviour of the app concerning cooperation with the system and with other apps:

-- Background Operation: By default, a Napo app is suspended when you switch to another app, i.e. its sound fades out and it stops processing MIDI events.
-With this switch (or by long-pressing the airplane icon in the icon bar) you can configure the app to continue to run in the background.
+- Background Operation: This switch is there only in the iOS version.
+By default, a Napo app is suspended when you switch to another app, i.e. its sound fades out and it stops processing MIDI events.
+With this switch (or by long-pressing the settings icon in the icon bar) you can configure the app to continue to run in the background.
 For example, you can start another virtual instrument app in the foreground and play both at the same time.
 Or activate the Virtual MIDI switch also and start a virtual keyboard or MIDI player app that can send MIDI data to the Napo app's virtual MIDI channel.
 To save energy, do not allow background operation if you don't need it, although, after 15 minutes of idle time (no pipe voices are playing) in the background, the app deactivates its audio session and as a consequence gets suspended by iOS.
 In this case you have to bring the app to the foreground if you would like to continue using it.

-- Bluetooth MIDI: Support for MIDI over Bluetooth is
+Bluetooth MIDI: MIDI over Bluetooth is available only

 With MIDI over Bluetooth LE, establishing a connection works like this: Device A or an app running on device A offers a local MIDI service with a configurable name via Bluetooth.
 Device B or an app running on device B scans for such services and initiates the connection setup.